w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 perhaps based on finality delay, validator set size or some other factor that is yet to be decided within [Cumulus](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus).

-### Parachain Development Kits (PDKs)
+### Polkadot SDK

-Parachain Development Kits are a set of tools that enable developers to create their own applications as parachains.
+Polkadot SDK is a set of tools that enable developers to build their own applications as parachains.
 For more information, see the [Parachain Development page](https://docs.polkadot.com/develop/parachains/).

 ## Security